tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 ### Fallback cards

-The idea behind fallback cards is similar to that of targeted sentence cards but the front side is different.
+The idea behind fallback cards is similar to that of targeted sentence cards, but the front side is different.
 When a fallback card comes up for review, it looks like a regular **word card**, but you can hover over the target word to reveal the full sentence.